GNOME: Dependencies

-Wayland or X Window System
+Windowing System

-GNOME runs on Wayland and the X Window System.
+GNOME runs on Wayland and the X Window System (specifically X.Org).
 Wayland support was introduced in GNOME 3.10 and deemed "for the majority of users […] a usable day to day experience" by 3.20, at which point Wayland became the default user session.
 With GNOME 3.24, Wayland compatibility was extended to Nvidia drivers.
-With GNOME 3.30 or later, it is possible to run GNOME without the X Window System, using only Wayland.
+In GNOME 3.30 or later, it is possible to run GNOME without X running at startup, using only Wayland.

 systemd

 In May 2011 Lennart Poettering proposed systemd as a GNOME dependency.

 As systemd is available only on Linux, the proposal led to a discussion of possibly dropping support for other platforms in future GNOME releases.
-Since GNOME 3.2 multiseat support has only been available on systems using systemd.
+Since GNOME 3.2, multiseat support has only been available on systems using systemd.

 In November 2012 the GNOME release team concluded there will be no compile time dependency on systemd for basic functionality, like session tracking.
 For non-basic functionality, like power management, compile time dependency is possible.
 For example, there is no concept of systemd inhibitors in alternatives like consolekit.
 A package manager may want to ensure that the system is not turned off while the upgrade is taking place.